sotesh1516/MunchMaster/README.md

-# MunchMaster-backend
+# MunchMaster
-This is the back-end implementation of MunchMaster, a nutrition tracker app made for Virginia Tech students
+This is MunchMaster, a nutrition tracker app made for Virginia Tech students